matcasti/writR/README.md

 `ggstatsplot` for being an inspiration for this package.
 Naturally this package is in its first steps, but I hope that future collaborative work can expand the potential of this package.

-## Contact

-For collaborations or anything else, you can send me an email at:

--   matcasti@umag.cl

 ## Citation